nmokey/klein-bottle/docs/index.markdown

 ![flavors](/assets/images/flavors.png){:width="90%"}

-You might notice the parametric equations above are functions of $u$ and $v$ rather than $x$ and $y$: this indicates a **change in variables**, meaning we've taken the domain of some function and transformed it into another coordinate system that makes the domain of that function much nicer to look at.
+You might notice the parametric equations above are functions of $u$ and $v$ rather than $x$ and $y$: this indicates a **change of variables**, meaning we've taken the domain of some function and transformed it into another coordinate system that makes the domain of that function much nicer to look at.
 You're probably pretty familiar with this general concept: $u$ substitution for differentiation/integration and polar coordinates are examples of change of variables.
-Some other useful changes in variables include transformations into cylindrical or spherical coordinates for multivariable functions.
+Some other useful changes of variables include transformations into cylindrical or spherical coordinates for multivariable functions.
 This is common when writing equations to describe topological spaces, since they're so strange looking, and usually composed of surfaces of revolution.

 Change of variables is a semester 2 topic from Chapter 16.9, because it's useful in multiple integrals.
 Generally, we consider a change of variables from a $uv$-plane to the $xy$-plane through a **transformation** $T$: $T(u,v)=(x,y)$.
 It remaps the region to some other region that will hopefully simplify our parametrization, integral, or whatever it is we're doing.
 If $T(u_1, v_1)=(x_1,y_1)$, then the point $(x_1,y_1)$ is the **image** of $(u_1, v_1)$. $T$ is called **one-to-one** if no two points have the same image.